Atlantic Avenue–Barclays Center station: Later modifications

 In June 2009, the MTA sold the naming rights of the station complex to Barclays, who had also bought the naming rights to the under-construction Barclays Center sports arena, for 20 years at $200,000 per year.
 It was one of the few such renames in the system; following this renaming, the MTA considered selling the naming rights of other subway stations.
 (Note: Willets Point–Shea Stadium, in Queens, was another example of a station with such naming rights, until the MTA simply renamed it to Mets–Willets Point following Shea Stadium's demolition in 2009.)
 A new entrance through the station, the Atlantic Terminal Pavilion, opened in 2010.
 As part of a pilot program, digital announcement boards, train countdown clocks, and improved intercom systems were installed in the station the same year.
 In advance of Barclays Center's opening, the station was renamed Atlantic Avenue–Barclays Center in May 2012.
 A new entrance serving the arena, which includes stairs, escalators, and an elevator, opened in September 2012 at a cost of $76 million.
 The new entrance, originally budgeted at $29 million, required digging a hole measuring 35 ft deep and 100 by 125 ft wide.

 The MTA announced in December 2021 that it would install wide-aisle fare gates for disabled passengers at five subway stations, including Atlantic Avenue–Barclays Center, by mid-2022.
 The implementation of these fare gates was delayed; the MTA's chief accessibility officer indicated in February 2023 that the new fare gates would be installed at the Atlantic Avenue–Barclays Center and stations shortly afterward.
 The MTA announced in late 2022 that it would open customer service centers at 15 stations; the centers would provide services such as travel information and OMNY farecards.
 The first six customer service centers, including one at the Atlantic Avenue–Barclays Center station, were to open in early 2023.
 The Atlantic Avenue–Barclays Center station's customer service center opened in February 2023.

-In April 2025, the MTA announced plans to install taller fare gates with glass panels at 20 stations, including the Atlantic Avenue–Barclays Center station.
+In April 2025, the MTA announced plans to install taller fare gates with glass panels at 20 stations, including the Atlantic Avenue–Barclays Center station, where they were installed that December.
 The fare gates would be manufactured by Cubic Transportation Systems, Conduent, Scheidt & Bachmann, and STraffic as part of a pilot program to reduce fare evasion.